 French Masterpieces offers a sensual experience of brushstrokes and colours.
-The exhibition presents some of the Glyptotek’s most important works from the 19th century, when art moves from being idealised, with a wealth of detail, to the use of a more free, often experimental expression.
+The exhibition presents some of the Glyptotek’s most important works from the 19th century.
+A period when art moves from being idealised, with a wealth of detail, to the use of a more free, often experimental expression.

 The French masterpieces all display technical brilliance, new motifs, combinations of colours and compositions.
 Each work is representative of the individual artist’s style and expression.
 They capture the artists’ aesthetic, heralding new ideas in art and stand out as unparalleled masterpieces.
 Here, then, are Monet, Rousseau, Courbet, Cézanne, Manet, van Gogh and Degas, at their best!